Scoring King: James passes Abdul-Jabbar for NBA points mark

 And Paul is 17,000 points behind the new scoring king.

-“I hadn’t thought of it that way, but that is very true,” Silver told The Associated Press.
+“I hadn’t thought of it that way, but that is very true,” Silver told AP in advance of the record-setting night.
 “I think it even adds — right? — to this this accomplishment for a guy who became a scorer because he determined that’s what was necessary to win.
 And you’re right, he probably doesn’t get enough credit for his selfless play, because there’s so much focus and attention on him. … I think it makes it that much more special, that he’d rather be known for his assists than his baskets.”

 James is the only member of the NBA’s triple-quintuple club: at least 10,000 points, 10,000 rebounds and 10,000 assists.
 There are 44 players to reach five digits in two of those categories.